zlatozar/study-paip/ch00/how_to_read.md

 accomplishing your goals) is one of the most important life skills you can learn.
 So never start to read without planning when to stop.

+### Prepare for the reading

+- Place should be quiet and cozy

+- Light in the room is very important

+- Temperature in should be 17-21 Celsius

+- Sit comfortably

+- Find out a way to concentrate and be patient

+- Drink water

+- In pauses - walk outside

 ### Have a purpose and a strategy

 Three good ways to think about this are: